tony-defa/swarm-cluster/apps/nextcloud/README.md

 No network needs to be created.

 ## Other notes
+### Nextcloud-cron
+The nextcloud-cron service is present to fire up the cron.d so that the cron-jobs inside of the nextcloud service would be run as expected.
+It's needed, because the cron.d service is not part of the nextcloud container itself.

 ### Backup
 The backup service securely backs up the all data files into a compressed tar archive.
 The backup interval is defined in the environment variable `BACKUP_FREQUENCY`.
 Old archives are deleted automatically after the amount of days specified in the environment variable `RETENTION_DAYS`.

 The database is not backed up by this service.
 This is taken care of the separate database stack found in `apps/mariadb.yml`.